JonataOliveiraa/To-Do-List/README.md

-# This project is a simple task manager
+# This project is a simple task managergit